xaur/decred-news/guidelines.md

 This applies to English texts only.

+[Translations](translating.md) are encouraged to follow the spirit of simplicity and consistency of this style guide, but are free to adapt to standards of their language.

 #### Spelling

+1\.
 Use US English consistently, see common spelling [differences](https://www.tysto.com/uk-us-spelling-list.html) with British English.

+2\.
 Use simple word forms when possible.

 #### Numbers

+1\.
 For _large numbers_ always use either uppercase `K/M/B/T` or full `thousand/millions/billions/trillions`, e.g.:

 - `$53K`
 - `$7 million`

+2\.
 For _small numbers_ use as few decimal places as necessary to reduce noise, but enough to retain context.
 Examples:

 - for the locked DCR (absolute DCR and percentage of the circulating supply) we use two decimal places because the fluctuations are small and because a lot of money is behind this number: `Locked amount was 4.83-5.06 million DCR, which corresponded to 48.3-49.8% of the available supply.`